Structural insulators and promotors in networks under generic problem-solving dynamics: Results

 \subsection{Irrational Agents (small $r$)}

-Things are different for the irrational agents with small $r$ (similar to the $RR$ heuristic).
-Here, Fig.~\ref{fig:compare_heuristics_shortcuts} tells us that shortcuts always create graphs that are more difficult to solve than the pure ring graph, where the effect is stronger the longer the added link.
+The situation is different for irrational agents, i.e. with small $r$ (similar to the $RR$ heuristic).
+Here, Fig.~\ref{fig:compare_heuristics_shortcuts} tells us that shortcuts consistently create graphs that are more difficult to solve than the pure ring graph, where the effect is stronger the longer the added link.
 Consequently, the results from Fig.~\ref{fig:genetic_alg} show that the fast networks are characterized by short links.
 For the $RR$ heuristic, the difficult-to-solve networks are characterized by long-range links, very similar to the graphs that are easy to solve for the $RW$ heuristic.
-For irrational acting agents (as in the $RR$ heuristic), the long links that connect a single node to various areas of the graph act like a source of noise: A color-fluctuation of the highly connected node immediately destabilizes the colors of all connected nodes, spread over the full network.
+For irrational agents (as in the $RR$ heuristic), the long links that connect a single node to various areas of the graph act like a source of noise: A color-fluctuation of the highly connected node immediately destabilizes the colors of all connected nodes, spread over the full network.